This story has been updated. It was originally published on February 13, 2020.

 So you’ve sorted your photo library—you’ve culled a few thousand terrible photos and you’re left with the good stuff.
 Congratulations.
 Now, the next step is to not let things get out of hand again.

 Apply a principle you were probably told growing up: the more often you tidy a room, the easier it is to tidy.
 It’s the same with photo libraries.
-You’re unlikely to stop taking terrible photos and taking screenshots of irrelevant memes, but you can at least get into the habit of purging them more frequently than once a decade.
+You’re unlikely to stop taking terrible photos and stashing screenshots of irrelevant memes, but you can at least get into the habit of purging them more frequently than once a decade.

 Once a week or month (depending on how much you shoot) go through your photo library and get rid of anything you know you definitely won’t want in the future.
 It’ll only take you a few minutes and it’ll keep everything nicely sorted.
 At least until the big tech companies build an AI that can do it for you.
 In which case, hello robot overlords!